Click below to speak to a Diamond Consultant or customer service.1 888-658-6372

 Often, a customer will shop for a diamond using a traditional jeweler, even if they eventually purchase online.
 The buyer is able to see various diamond sizes, shapes, and qualities first hand; allowing for a more informed and confident online purchase (aware that "actual" images shown online are often).
 In some cases, the customer may decide to purchase from the local jeweler based on their service and selection.
 In either case, when shopping for a diamond at a traditional jeweler, keep the following in mind:

 The number one mistake made when purchasing a diamond is to be misled on cut quality.
 Cut is more difficult to define than color or clarity, and therefore often ignored or misrepresented.
 Common issues include:

-FTC guidelines for jewelry retailers state that any seller-stated color or clarity grade must be within 1 grade of what it is appraised at by a qualified independent appraiser.
+FTC guidelines for jewelry retailers state that any seller-stated color or clarity grade must be within 1 grade of what it is appraised at by a.
 This means that if you purchase a diamond that the seller represents as G / VS2, and it later appraises as H / SI1, you have no legal recourse with the jeweler.
 Unfortunately, this leeway encourages jewelers to inflate their grades; a jeweler who is confident he has a G color diamond is free to represent it as an F.

 It is impossible to accurately judge the clarity and color of a diamond once it is set.
 Flaws are easily hidden under prongs, and color is obscured by the reflections from the setting itself.
 Unless it is GIA certified, do not purchase a diamond over $2,000 without seeing it loose (preferably with a magnifier), so that you can see firsthand what you are getting.
-No retailer, dealer, or wholesaler ever has to buy high value diamonds already set; you shouldn't either.